DDN-JGU-collab/AutoIO_FAST24_AD/README.md

 * Directory structure
 * Prerequisites
+* Installing file systems
-* Installing Lustre with autoIO
+    - Lustre with autoIO
+    - BeeGFS
+    - OrangeFS
 * Used benchmarks and applications

 ## Directory structure

-The `01_lustre` directory includes reference instructions how to build, install, and deploy Lustre with the Lustre modifications presented in the paper.
+The `01_filesystem_setup` directory includes reference instructions how to build, install, and deploy Lustre with the Lustre modifications presented in the paper.
+Moreover, this directory includes reference instructions for setting up BeeGFS and OrangeFS.

-The `02_motivation` directory includes reference instructions for the experiment from Figure 1.
+The `02_motivation` directory includes reference instructions for the experiment from Figures 1 and 2.

 The `03_single_io_stream` directory includes reference instructions for the experiments from Figure 4, 5, and 6.